Industrial Food Freeze Dryer Guide

 Lifecycle Cost Matters

-A cheap machine may look attractive at first.
+At first, a cheap machine may look attractive.
 However, longer drying cycles, weak condenser capacity, poor vacuum stability, and high energy use can increase lifecycle cost.

 Therefore, the buyer should compare real drying time, utility demand, service support, and production stability before making a decision.